Skip to main content

 A2X payouts and how they affect your accounting system

-Each A2X summary for 3rd party payment processors will include the sales, refunds, shipping income, discounts and sales tax collected and the payment amount collected.
+Each A2X summary for 3rd party payment processors will include the sales, refunds, shipping income, discounts, sales tax collected, and the payment amount collected.

-Below is an example of an A2X for Shopify Summary of transactions processed via Stripe.
-The Stripe Sale and Refund Gateway transactions have been mapped to a Stripe Clearing Account in this example.
+Below is an example of an A2X for Shopify summary of transactions processed via Stripe.
+In this example, the Sale Gateway Stripe and Refund Gateway Stripe transactions have been mapped to a Stripe Clearing Account.
 Think of the clearing account as a temporary account to hold the payment processed amount.

 Details of the payout for $6519.49: